sodonnell/plowbot/README.md

 A simple IRC Bot written in Perl.
 This project was intended to have a simple channel bot for random things.
 It was more of an experiment in IRC Bot programming using Perl, but can be used as a boilerplate for creating your own custom IRC bot in perl.

+> NOTE: This project is being re-developed using a custom branch, and is currently considered 'not working' in the master branch.
+Don't bother trying to use this code at the moment.
+More updates to come.
+Cheers!

 # 3rd-Party Application(s) - Optional

 * MySQL Server - Most of this functionality has been deprecated, but you can easily extend the plowbot to collect data to mysql.